SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 #### Expose the History Service to be publicly available

 Now the function is created, it is bound,  but not exposed yet.
-For the exercise, let's configure the new service to be accessed without restrictions.
+For the exercise let's configure the new service to be accessed without restrictions.

 Let`s edit the file security-functions.yaml.

 1. vim security-functions.yaml
 2. Go to the bottom of the file
-3. select the **i** key to insert a new line at the top of the file.
+3. Select the **i** key to insert a new line at the top of the file.
 4. Add the following content to the end of the file

 ````yaml